April Henry ’16 and Blair Healey ’16 have been in the Mercedes-Benz Vans pipeline since they were undergrads.

 “We were in at the ground floor,” says Healey.

-Both supply chain management majors in the School of Business, the two students were named the first recipients of an upperclassman scholarship offered by the automotive manufacturer, which operates an expanding van assembly plant in North Charleston.
-Then, they earned internships with the company.
+Both were supply chain management majors in the School of Business, and both were named the first recipients of a scholarship offered by the automotive manufacturer, which operates an expanding van assembly plant in North Charleston.
+Shortly afterward, they earned internships with the company.

 But it didn’t stop there.
 They met the CEO of the facility, who sat down with them for dinner for three hours.
-And, when they graduated, both had job offers in hand.
+And, when they graduated, both had job offers in hand at Mercedez Vans.

-“We had a week off after graduation,” says Healey.
+“We each had a week off after graduation,” Healey explained.

 Henry and Healey are among a host of students who have benefitted from increasing partnerships between the College and Mercedes-Benz Vans, which announced in 2015 that it was expanding its Sprinter van assembly plant and bringing more than 1,300 jobs to the Lowcountry by 2020.
 Some of those jobs will likely go to CofC grads from the School of Business – a sign of the blooming relationships between the College and German-American businesses in the Palmetto State.

 Alyssa Bean, a spokeswoman for Mercedes-Benz in Charleston, says the company has been working with the College for several years and is a contributor to the School of Business’ Dean’s Excellence Fund.
 The company has also established a scholarship for rising juniors or seniors majoring or minoring in finance, global logistics and transportation, and/or supply chain management.

 “We really see the value of the students that are coming out of CofC,” Bean says.